ayyrite/ROV-S/README.md

 ### To begin manual control of the ROV-S
 * Turn on the ROV-S Intel NUC and Arduino motorshields.
-* Attach a gamepad to one of the open USB ports located on the Intel NUC.
+* Attach a gamepad to one of the open USB ports located on the Intel NUC or USB hub.
 * Open up a new terminal in Ubuntu.
 * Type the following command below in to the terminal:
 >